Stargate Industries: Growth and acquisitions

 It was also during this time that Stargate and other local Internet Service Providers began lobbying officials in the City of Pittsburgh to include an open-access provision in the city's cable television franchise agreement with AT&T Cable Services (later acquired by Comcast), to allow providers other than AT&T Cable Services and @Home to offer Internet access to local cable customers.
 The franchise agreement was ultimately renewed with open-access provisions.
 Stargate later began offering cable Internet service in northwestern Pennsylvania through a partnership with Coaxial Cable TV (later acquired by Armstrong).

 As was the case in the broader economy, 2000 was a year of significant growth and change for Stargate.
 The company crossed the 80,000 customer threshold in January. $20 million of additional funding was secured from Fleet Bank and Alta Communications in May.
 In June of that year, Stargate acquired CIScorp, a Pittsburgh-based IT consulting and development firm.
 CIScorp became Stargate's Professional Services Group (PSG) and increased Stargate's employee count by roughly 150.
 CIScorp's offices were relocated into Stargate's newly expanded Strip District headquarters, and Stargate's employee count peaked at about 450 during this time.
 Stargate also opened its first data center in Pittsburgh in the summer of 2000.

+To accommodate the growth of their customer base and the organic growth of Internet traffic in general, Stargate's Internet bandwidth grew from 1.5 Mb/s (a single T1 circuit) in 1995 to over 330 Mb/s using a variety of circuits to multiple Internet transit providers and Internet Exchange Points in multiple facilities in 2003.